#1

 From then on, the worker bees will take the useful quantities of resin by stretching it into a thread until it breaks.

-So, to prevent it from getting stuck, which would be fatal for the other bees in the colony, the workers incorporate wax and their own secretions into the resins, using pharyngeal trituration, to give the product a malleable but sufficiently rigid texture.
+To prevent the honeybees from getting stuck – which would be fatal for them – the worker bees mix wax and their own secretions into the resins, using pharyngeal trituration.
+This gives the product a malleable and sufficiently rigid texture.

-Propolis, once removed from its vegetable source, is returned to the hive and used in different ways the bees:
+Propolis, once removed from its vegetable source, is returned to the hive and used in different ways by bees:

 • Antiseptic treatment of waxy cells before the laying of the queen who performs in a clean environment.

-• Biological fight, by covering the inside of their habitat with a thin film of this resin, the bees are free from diseases.
+• Biological shield – by covering the inside of their habitat with a thin film of this resin, the bees are free from diseases.
 Thanks to its adapted and complex composition, it protects the colony against many microbial infections, viral and fungal that threatens constantly.
-With this glue, for example, it mummified body of hungry honey predators ( Death’s-head Hawkmoth, small rodents…) that enter the hive and are too heavy to be evacuated once killed.
+For example, they can “mummify” bodies of hungry honey predators ( Death’s-head Hawkmoth, small rodents…) that enter the hive and are too heavy to be evacuated once killed.
 Once covered with the resin, the biological body of the predator is no longer rotting and do not gangrene the colony!
 This shows the extraordinary potential of this outstanding product.
 The waxy cells in which the queen will lay its eggs are also lined with a layer of propolis to form a sterile environment for the harmonious development of the egg.

 • Embalming: a mouse has just entered the hive, probably attracted by the sweet smell of honey or just by the warmth of a shelter.
-Anyway the rodent has not made the right choice and ends up in a few seconds, attacked by dozens of bees on alert and ready to leave their lives to save the colony.
-Less than a minute will be enough to paralyze and kill the intruder, but the excitement in the hive is not declining either.
-The mouse is too imposing to be moved, but we have to eliminate all potential infectious hazards that may or may bring during its decomposition.
-Then bees establish a method of embalming with propolis on foreign body in order to completely isolate the internal environment of the hive.
-In an Egyptian mummy style, the mouse will gradually be dehydrated without decomposition and could cross through the ages without presenting any evidence of modification!
+The rodent has not made the right choice and ends up in a few seconds, attacked by dozens of bees on alert and ready to leave lose their lives to save the colony.
+Less than a minute will be enough to paralyze and kill the intruder.
+The mouse is too big to be moved to eliminate all potential infectious hazards that cause its decomposition, the honeybees embalm the foreign body with propolis and keep the internal environment of the hive sanitized.
+Like an Egyptian mummy, the mouse will gradually be dehydrated, remain fully intact for ages.

 What are the active ingredients in propolis?